Tottenham Hotspur 2-1 Southampton

 But they were unable to gain parity as Tottenham's stubborn backline and industrious central midfield held them at bay.

-The defeat leaves the Saints 10th in the table and needing an improbable 30 points from the 33 left available to them in their remaining 11 games to match last season's tally of 63.
+Defeat leaves the Saints 10th in the table and needing an improbable 30 points from the 33 available to them to match last season's tally of 63.

 With Chelsea in superb form, this season's title race is unlikely to go as deep into the season as the last campaign, but Tottenham will be hopeful of improving on their third-place finish by at least one spot.